jacksund/simmate/docs/getting_started/use_a_cloud_database/private_vs_collab.md

 -------------------------------------------------------------------------------

-## Collaborating with the Warren Lab
+## Collaborating via the Public Website

 Ideally, the entire scientific community could work together, sharing their results.
-Our Simmate team encourages as many labs as possible to collaborate.
-If you're interested in joining this effort, simply email **simmate.team@gmail.com**.
-As a team member, you won't need to set up or manage any cloud database.
+Our Simmate team encourages as many labs as possible to collaborate through our public website ([simmate.org](https://simmate.org/)).
+This operates as an open collective: all data contributed is public, and our team handles all database management responsibilities.
+This means you won't need to set up or manage any cloud database yourself.
+For more details on this collaborative effort, please refer to our homepage at [simmate.org](https://simmate.org/).

 -------------------------------------------------------------------------------